Forms

 Here are some of highlighted features for using forms in Mongez rather than other popular packages.

-• Form input values can be serialized into objects.
+- Form input values can be serialized into

-• Form input values can be serialized into query string.
+objects.
+DisabledBrowser default behavior of validation for better User Experience.- Form input values can be serialized into

-• Form Context to handle nested components data from the Form.
+all types of inputsmore than30components.
+Multilingualinputs support with single component.- Form Context to handle nested components data from the

 Qucik Example#